Academic Clinical Fellowships (ACFs)

 Previous clinical academic experience may have been gained either at undergraduate level or postgraduate level (Academic Foundation Programme or other research experience).

-View more information and detailed criteria on the NIHR TCC website.
+View more information and detailed criteria on the NIHR Academy website.

 Or find out about our ACF programmes in Why Oxford? - Our ACFs.